General Liability for Truckers (2026): Coverage & Cost

 • No-fluff coverage review

-The Logrock Difference: Trucking Insurance Built for Owner-Operators
+The LogRock Difference: Trucking Insurance Built for Owner-Operators

 Owner-operators typically need broker-ready COIs and coordinated policies (auto, cargo, physical damage, and GL) to avoid coverage gaps, duplicate premiums, and last-minute compliance surprises.